From knowledge to solutions

 VIS development path

-First step is to submit the idea and define it through a DOFI (Declaration of Innovation or Disclosure of Invention).
+The first step is to submit the idea and define it through a Disclosure of Invention, DOFI.
 This gives the VIS business developers enough information to perform first evaluations of market potentil and novelty/patentability.
 If the idea gets a green light it proceeds to patenting and securing commercialisation funding.
 Later in the process it will often be relevant to spin out the idea as a separate company and seek private venture capital.

 What can the innovation advisor do?

-The Medical Faculty has (as first UiB facultt) a dedicated Innovation advisor.
-Our researchers can get assistance with for example.
+The Faculty of Medicine has a dedicated Innovation advisor.
+Our researchers can get assistance with

 Different types of innovation